 Like all data, time series data contain random fluctuations.
 This randomness can obscure the underlying patterns.
 Smoothing techniques cancel out these fluctuations to more clearly unveil the trends and cycles.

-In future posts, I’ll cover the modeling and smoothing techniques.
+In other posts, I cover the modeling and smoothing techniques.

-Related post: Using Moving Averages to Smooth Time Series Data
+Related posts: Using Moving Averages to Smooth Time Series Data and Exponential Smoothing for Time Series Forecasting

 Using Graphs to Understand the Components of a Time Series